-Minnesota residents forced to state home address at local school board meeting in order to speak
+Minnesota residents required to state home address at local school board meeting in order to speak

 Residents weren't allowed to address individual school board members and will not be allowed to discuss unapproved topics next month